 Best Manual Breast Pump for Everyday Use in 2019 (Top 6 Reviews)

 Breastfeeding is the most typical way to feed your newborn.
 However, with this fast-paced generation it's not always possible!

-A manual breast pump draws milk from the breast.
+This manual breast pump manually draws milk from the breast.
 The milk is then emptied into milk bottles for your baby's intake.
 This milk can also be preserved and stored for later use.

 The milk bottles come with nipples that imitate the texture of a breast making it easy for your baby to transition from breastfeeding to milk bottles.